 If you cut a design out of the edge of your tire you can peel back the rubber and create a unique way to display your summertime flowering favorites.
-Zig-zags, scalloped edges, even larger than life lace-like designs can adorn your tire planters that look right at home along with your decks and porches.
+Zig-zags, scalloped edges, even larger-than-life lace-like designs can adorn your tire planters that look right at home along with your decks and porches.

 Some veggies need space and do well as container plants.
 Tomatoes, peppers, and other upright plants like the space provided when they are planted well away from other vegetation.
 Stacking tires, rather than wooden frames also will give you the perfect potato tower from which you can grow and harvest potatoes well into the colder months.

 Let’s face it, the durability of tires provides the perfect foundation to create a myriad of shapes and forms for an endless supply of ideas for year-round, outdoor decor.
-Plus, they aren’t going to weather, rot, or otherwise breakdown through the many seasonal temperature changes they may be faced with.
+Plus, they aren’t going to weather, rot, or otherwise break down through the many seasonal temperature changes they may be faced with.
 Step up your yard decoration game with a few of the examples I’ve provided below:

-When entertaining outdoors I always feel like the garbages are too spaced out for people to toss their trash.
+When entertaining outdoors I always feel like the garbages is too spaced out for people to toss their trash.
 Stack a few painted tires throughout your yard to create colorful supports for your trash bags in places that are easy to get to and allow guests to naturally linger without tripping over one.

 Stack a few tires and custom paint them to make fun, fictional characters.
 Your favorite children’s cartoons, movie stars, and other tv personalities can easily be recreated to your children’s delight.
-This can serve for holiday fun or simple all year interest and is sure to get your neighbor’s attention.
+This can serve for holiday fun or simple all-year interest and is sure to get your neighbor’s attention.